7 Money Management Tips For Financial Security

 - List all your monthly expenses.
 Start with your fixed expenses such as transportation, rent or mortgage, loans, and utilities.
 For variable expenses such as food, use an average from the last three months.

 - Subtract your expenses from your monthly income.
-Anything that is leftover can be allocated towards your financial goals, such as retirement savings or a down payment.
-If you find that your expenses are more than your income, look for ways to cut expenses, such as subscriptions and dining out.
+Anything that is leftover can be allocated towards your financial goals, such as retirement savings or a down payment on a home or a new vehicle.

 3. Track Your Spending